DavidRadobenko/IdleMinorTycoonClone/README.md

 ## Idle-Minor-Tycoon-clone

+Please play in Editor.
+The Build version won't work correctly.

 #Gameplay

 Touch (with Left Mouse Button) the workers and collect Money to upgrade the workers or buy new floors to work with.